 Question 1: Can I, as a petitioner, translate my own documents?

-I’ve seen articles on the Internet stating that a petitioner or beneficiary of an immigration application/petition cannot translate their own documents.
-However, I have not been able to find any official statement from any government authority supporting that claim.
-So I’m not sure.
-If anyone can point me to the correct source, I would highly appreciate it.
+Iโve seen articles on the Internet stating that a petitioner or beneficiary of an immigration application/petition cannot translate their own documents.
+However, I have not seen any official statement from any government authority supporting that claim.
+So I would say yes.
+If anyone can point me to the official source suggesting one way or another, I would highly appreciate it.

-In any case, you don’t necessarily have to use a professional translator.
+In any case, you donโt necessarily have to hire a professional translator.
 Anyone who is competent can translate the document(s) and certify them.
+If youโre not comfortable, however, it is a good idea to use a translation service company to make sure the translation is done correctly.

 Keep in mind that what we are discussing here is about translating documents for immigration purposes.
 It is different than acting as an interpreter during an immigration interview.
 In that case, I know a petitioner is not allowed to be an interpreter for his/her relative during interviews.